tab1949/QuantDirect/Doc/DEV.md

 # Development Note
 ## TODO
 ### Level 0 (BUGFIX & Pending)
-- Server: When local backup is newer but Redis is empty or outdated, load data from backup
-- Server: Skip fetching from internet if local data is updated in the same day

 ### Level 1 (Incremental)
 - Website: CandleStickChart: Add index displaying support